SMASHIproject/SMASHIproject.github.io/aboutproject.md

 ## Funding

-The project was funded by the Russian Fund for Basic Research (grant number 17-05-01175).
+The project was funded by Russian Foundation for Basic Research (grant number 17-05-01175).

 ## History of the initiative